-A partner with online wedding invitation company Wedding Paper Divas, Nearlyweds brings you a free wedding website that, like the versions mentioned above, can be customized based on your interests.
+A partner with online wedding invitation company Wedding Paper Divas (now Shutterfly) among other invitation brands, Nearlyweds brings you a free wedding website that, like the versions mentioned above, can be customized based on your interests.
 While the designs aren’t super dynamic, it does offer all of the information your guests need in one place.
-Plus, designs match stationery from Wedding Paper Divas if you’re looking for a cohesive experience.
-Features we love include the ability for guests to RSVP for multiple events (including your rehearsal dinner, reception and brunch) from the site, as well as a blog page that lets you update guests along the way and share your wedding planning process.
-We also love how you can set a password, so not everyone in the world can see your story.
+Plus, designs match stationery from various wedding invitation companies if you’re looking for a cohesive experience.

 The form and functionality of this website makes it one of our favorites.
 While browsing through the designs, we were pleased to see a request page, where you can ask your guests things like “Can you send us your address?”
 “What makes you dance?” and “Do you have old photos of us?”
 We love how easy it is to communicate with your guests here.
 Also a major plus?
 Video!
 Definitely take advantage of this feature to incorporate your proposal video, a favorite song, or a YouTube favorite just to make your guests laugh.